ngaridennis33/Journal-Entry-Management/mobile/README.md

 6. 🔗 [Links](#links)

 # Introduction
-Built with React Native for seamless user experiences, Expo for effortless development, Nativewind for beautiful styling, and TypeScript for robust code, this app showcases impressive design and functionality, enabling smooth and intuitive journaling on the go.
+Built with React Native for seamless user experiences, Expo for effortless development, Nativewind for beautiful styling, and Tailwind CSS for robust code, this app showcases impressive design and functionality, enabling smooth and intuitive journaling on the go.

 ## <a name="tech-stack">⚙️ Tech Stack</a>